hectorproko/Quartz/content/Intellipaat/Assignments/AWS/Module6/Assignment3/Assignment 3 – S3 Website Hosting_Module6_AWS Weekday BC = 2301080808.md

 </html>
 ```

-%%
-"Make public using ACL" options in Actions was grayed out.
-To make clickable go to Object Ownership, and click ACL enabled
-%%
 **Step 3:** After both files were added, I clicked the "Upload" button to finalize the upload process.

 1. Access the Bucket URL: `http://my-test-bucket-unique-name.s3-website-us-east-1.amazonaws.com`